 St. Louis C.C. – 4th – 505 yards – par 5

-Although the 4th at Macdonald’s St. Louis C.C. is named St. Andrew’s, the par-4 tees from a slightly blind box and a good tee shot is up the left hand side of the fairway towards the fairway bunker.
-From the left the green which angles from left to right opens up for an ideal uphill approach.
-Unlike most American Road Holes, St. Louis C.C.’s has a road behind it!
+The fourth hole at Macdonald’s St. Louis C.C. is another named St. Andrew’s but this version features a reverse Road Hole green.
+This par-4 uses a slightly blind tee box and it’s best if the player ends up on the left side of the fairway.
+From there the green opens up for an ideal uphill approach.
+Unlike most American Road Holes, St. Louis C.C.’s actually has a road behind it!

 The tee shot at SLCC's 4th